 \lstinputlisting[language=SQL]{templates/superhero0shot.m}

 HQDL needs to instruct the LLMs to fill in the missing values in the target data entry.
-HQDL also adopts the widely accepted 'No Exaplanation' rule introduced by OpenAI~\cite{OpenAIPlatform2024} and the 'No Exaplanation' consistently improves the quality of generated answer for semantic parsing~\cite{gao2023text}.
+HQDL also adopts the widely accepted 'No Explanation' rule introduced by OpenAI~\cite{OpenAIPlatform2024}, which consistently improves the quality of generated answers for semantic parsing~\cite{gao2023text}.
 Furthermore, HQDL provides value lists, such as publishers and colors, for LLMs to select from.
 Since only the id fields are removed (e.g., $publisher\_id$), HQDL can directly retrieve all these predefined data values.
 The goal is to avoid ambiguous data values such as 'Marvel' v.s.
-'Marvel Comics' in which both represent the same publisher but pose challenges for automatic evaluation.
+'Marvel Comics' in which both values represent the same publisher but pose challenges for automatic evaluation.

 In addition to zero-shot prompts, we also conduct investigations on few-shot prompts.
-A one-shot prompt for generating the missing data values for the Superhero database is provided below: \lstinputlisting[language=SQL]{templates/superhero1shot.m} As shown above, one example data entry and the corresponding answer are provided about the '3-D Man'.
+A one-shot prompt for generating the missing data values for the Super Hero database is provided below: \lstinputlisting[language=SQL]{templates/superhero1shot.m} As shown above, an example data entry and the corresponding answer are provided to the LLM for the constructed record corresponding to '3-D Man' and Charles Chandler.
 In the evaluation section (Section~\ref{sec:eval}), we will show that few-shot demonstrations significantly improve the quality of the generated data entries."